In a watchful Shepherd's sight.

 - Lambie from Disney's Doc McStuffins is as soft as the wool covering her.
 Her main job in the clinic is to give out cuddles and to give good advice.
 In Toy Hospital, she runs a baby nursery in Doc's hospital for baby toys.
 Lambie mentioned in previous episodes that she really loves babies.
 In episodes that take place in Lambie's nursery, she is seen feeding, comforting, and singing a lullaby to make the baby toys go to sleep.

 - The 1994 direct-to-video film Simon The Lamb by Precious Moments has most of the main animal cast◊ being adorable sheep and lambs◊.
 The titular protagonist is a baby blue colored lamb with blue wool.
-While his blue wool made him shunned by all the other sheep, he would befriend a fox, and he later rescues the other sheep from a blizzard.
-The only lamb from Simon's flock that genuinely likes him is a female lamb with a bow named "Daisy" voiced by Kath Soucie.
-Throughout the film, she is seen defending Simon and scolding a few lambs that pick on him, the most notable being one lamb named "Albert"◊ voiced by EG Daily who really dislikes Simon.
+While his blue wool made him shunned by all the other sheep (including a black sheep◊ voiced by Christine Cavanaugh), he would befriend a fox, and he later rescues the other sheep from a blizzard.
+The only lamb from Simon's flock that genuinely likes him is a female lamb with a bow named "Daisy"◊ voiced by Kath Soucie.
+Throughout the film, she is seen defending Simon and scolding a few lambs that pick on him, the most notable being one lamb named "Albert"◊ voiced by E.G. Daily who really dislikes Simon.
+Daisy even calls out Albert and the other lambs for how they treated Simon (Albert plays "Blind's man's bluff" with Simon and intentionally leads him away from the stable) and motives them to search for him after going missing.
 The female lamb also has a crush on him, which is shown throughout the film.
-After Simon rescues her and his other friends◊ near the end of the film, she congratulates him by giving him a kiss.
+After Simon rescues her and his other friends◊ near the end of the film, she congratulates him by giving him a kiss.◊ Albert and the other lambs express regret for how they treated Simon and become friends with him.

-- The 2003 direct to video animated sequel to Charlotte's Web features Cardigan the lamb as a new animal to the farm.
-Due to his black wool and the fact that he likes pig things, all the other lambs make fun of him and call him a "loser", leaving Wilbur, Nellie, Joy, and Arania to become Cardigan's only friends.
+- The 2003 direct to video animated sequel to Charlotte's Web introduces Cardigan the lamb as a new animal to the farm.
+Due to his black wool and the fact that he likes pig things, all the other lambs make fun of him and call him a "Loser" and "A Loser, with a Capital L.", leaving Wilbur, Nellie, Joy, and Arania to become Cardigan's only friends.
+After Cardigan gets sold to another owner at a Country Fair, Wilbur decides to head to the place where Cardigan resides at.
+The new owners for Cardigan think Wilbur is "A Wild Pig" and attempts to keep him away from their property.
+Meanwhile Cardigan encounters a fox named Farley who attempts to eat him, and later learns a move from Wilbur (or as he calls it "Pig Power!") by headbutting Farley to escape.
+Later in the film, Wilbur alongside Nellie, Arania, and Joy finally reunite with Cardigan and the lamb gets returned back to the farm.

 - In Samurai Jack, trio of small sheep accompany Jack up a mountain with a time portal at its peak.
 Aku beats Jack to the top, however, and not only destroys the time portal, but turns the sheep into aggressive monsters without Jack knowing.
 When Jack fights and kills the monsters, their corpses revert back into those of the innocent-looking sheep, which causes Jack to freak out and to lose his signature sword in the process.